parenthetical-e/Index/README.md

 Or....

-How I thought many silly things, to make more silly things, that were eventially results.
+How I thought many silly things, to make more silly things, that were eventually results.